nishantjr/ml-tableau/docs/tableau.md

 # Future Work (1 page)

+- Implementation
-- Integration with semi-decision procedures
+    -
 - Integration with SMT solvers for dealing with domain specific reasoning -- integers, bitvectors, arrays...
-- Extension of the decidable fragment (e.g. Allow existentials in guards a la Martin Marx's Packed Fragment/Tolerance logic)
+- Extension of the decidable fragment
+    - guards allow existentials a la packed logic
+    - the proof only relies on the restriction to universal quantifiers.
 - Optimizations -- things like constructors/functions/commutative symbols
 - Building the parity game solver into the engine itself.
   Currently we must build a complete game before sending it to the solver.